 You'll also use quite a lot of computer programming in your trade.
 Your skill set is needed in the automotive and airplane industry.

-Electrical engineers earn a median pay of $95K annually.
+Electrical engineers earn an average pay of $107,890 annually.
 Those with more experience will earn significantly more than those starting out.

-The job outlook is projected to grow 7 percent between now and 2026, with over 16K new positions opening.
+The job outlook is projected to grow 7 percent between now and 2030, with approximately 20,400 new positions opening.
 The demand for jobs is likely to increase as technological innovations grow.

 High school students who know they want to go into electrical engineering should start readying themselves by taking courses in physics and mathematics.
 Drafting is also a class that could be taken to prepare for becoming an electrical engineer.